-The above icon shows that this stove is a "nominal" 5kW, that it is "capable of emitting 5kW per hour of heat" and if that is your requirement then you will not be disappointed (unless you cannot fit your logs in but that is to do with firebox size).
+The above icon shows that this stove is a "nominal" 5kW, that it is "capable of 5kW output" and if that is your requirement then you will not be disappointed (unless you cannot fit your logs in but that is to do with firebox size).
 It does not mean that this is the maximum performance (it might be but then again the maximum could be 8kW depending on fuel load).
 When our firebox measurements show that a higher output is possible we add a "+" to the figure.
 In our experience nominal output is not a particularly useful figure.
 Please read terminology for "nominal" and "firebox size" below.

 This icon means that the stove has a 6" collar or insists on a 6" liner (and so must be fitted to a chimney with a minimum diameter of 6").

-Although a stove with a 5" collar can be attached to a 5" chimney for the purpose of Building Regulations some manufacturers still state that a 6" must be used (Aga being one such company).
-If you see this icon this is what has happened.
+NB: Although a stove with a 5" collar can be attached to a 5" chimney for the purpose of Building Regulations some manufacturers still state that a 6" must be used (Aga being one such company).

 This stove CAN be sited on a 12mm hearth with no constructional hearth underneath (e.g. 12mm glass hearth on top of carpet etc.) as long as the stove is "freestanding" (not in a recess).
-If no such icon (or a big red cross on the icon), or if a stove IS in a fireplace recess, then a full 5" thick constructional hearth is required (often already in situ within fireplace recess).
+If no such icon, or if a stove IS in a fireplace recess, then a full 5" thick constructional hearth is required (often already in situ within fireplace recess).
 If you are fitting your stove within a fireplace recess and do not have a constructional hearth then it is up to whoever is signing off the job as to whether less than the full 5" is acceptable (for some reason Building regs have different rules for "in recess" and "freestanding outside recess").